23 Most Beautiful Places in the Dolomites: Including a Map!

 When to visit: end of spring or beginning of summer

-Map of the places with the best views
+Map of the most beautiful places in the Dolomites

 Blue marks are lakes, Red ones are mountain passes, Yellow – hikes, Purple – best easily reachable views and Other places